 New mothers need to see successes in their early breastfeeding days in order to have a journey that is fulfilling and satisfying to both her newborn child and herself.

-And of course, as you would have with most things in life, it is the early breastfeeding days which are most challenging and sadly, when most people tend to give up.
+And of course, as you would have with most things in life, it is the early breastfeeding days which are most challenging.
+Most of the breastfeeding issues begin here.
+Sadly, when most people tend to give up.
 While it is true that a little perseverance and determination can get most people through any challenge life throws at them, breastfeeding is different.
 It is combined with a woman who is bearing the severe trauma of childbirth, is a muddle of hormones and is probably fielding a myriad of opinions & statements on how she should be raising that little being that may be less than a day old even.
 Breastfeeding doesn’t come naturally and is hard.

 Looking back at my personal journey, I recall very vividly how I would writhe in pain every time babyT latched on.
 And this was in the hospital on day 2 of his arrival.
 In those moments my mother held me close.
 Yes literally.
 She held me tight as my body twisted in pain while my newborn son sucked.
 Inside me, I was hating myself.
 Why could my body not bear to feed this tiny little being with petal soft lips, no teeth in his mouth?
 Surely I “sucked” at this.
 No pun intended.
 Beginning of #MomGuilt.

-Breastfeeding is not just about supply dynamics or sheer will power.
-Problems don’t always correct themselves either.
+Breastfeeding is not just about supply dynamics or sheer willpower.
+Breastfeeding issues don’t always correct themselves either.
 They can, in fact, take an ugly turn and new moms need all the help they can get.
 Thankfully I had a good support system and I sought professional help at the right time.
 Or my story may have turned out very differently.

 This is the most common experience of new mothers who start breastfeeding.
 They experience mild to severe pain when the baby latches on for a feed and as result end up with bleeding & sore nipples.
 First-time mothers also experience this more as they are not quite used to a baby feeding at the breast.
 The pain that comes with this, can be severe enough to discourage many mothers from feeding at the breast.
 Some may resort to pumping and within those, some may see similar outcomes again.

-Most often a good latch helps solve all the problems faced in early breastfeeding.
+Most often a good latch helps solve all the early breastfeeding issues.
 A good latch is half the job done.

 As this graphic illustrates the baby’s mouth must open like a loud shout and cover as much as possible of the areola than just the nipple.
 Watching YouTube videos really helped prepare me for the big latch on.